4 Steps to Creating a Candidate Profile

 - Fill all new requisitions within 30-45 days

 - Acquire 1 new retained recruiting job or 5 new contingent recruiting jobs per month through your own prospecting and new business development efforts.

 The first thing you’ll notice about our example list above (not the picture!) is that each of them can be measured.
 They’re quantifiable, which makes them easy to manage.
 We’ll know in black and white terms whether someone has successfully accomplished these tasks while they’re on the job.

-Ideally you could even add everything you want your candidate to have in this column and then refine the list by creating the “Must-Have” column afterwards.
-This allows you to distinguish what is truly the most important from other qualities that are important but not absolutely, we-can’t-survive-without-this, necessary.
+Ideally, you could even add everything you want your candidate to have in this column and then refine the list by creating the “Must-Have” column afterward.
+This allows you to distinguish what is truly the most important from other qualities that are important but not absolutely, “we can’t-survive-without-this,” necessary.

 For most positions that aren’t specific to a certain degree or level of education, level of education might even fall under this category.
 Many employers outline how they want their candidates to have college degrees, and for most jobs, this is true.
 Employers won’t consider a candidate without a certain level of education, which is fine.

 In the rare case that someone comes along and has all the right experience, is a pay and otherwise cultural fit, but doesn’t have a degree, unless you have a red tape company policy that you can’t make an executive decision to ignore this one time, you’re not going to just let that perfect unicorn walk out the door to your competitor, are you?
 Heck no. Hopefully, not, anyway.

 Separating the “Must-Have” and “Nice-to-Have” columns can be a difficult task.
 It’s all by design though, as it forces you to consider what really matters and pushes you to examine what you thought you needed in a great candidate in order to be successful, but really don’t when compared to other, more necessary traits.